metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha2_manifest.md

 - `bindings` (Attributes List) Bindings defines additional binding key/values. (see [below for nested schema](#nestedatt--spec--error--catch--delete--bindings))
 - `cluster` (String) Cluster defines the target cluster (will be inherited if not specified).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--error--catch--delete--clusters))
-- `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents ofthe object, and how the garbage collector will handle the propagation.Overrides the deletion propagation policy set in the Configuration, the Test and the TestStep.
+- `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents of the object, and how the garbage collector will handle the propagation.
+Overrides the deletion propagation policy set in the Configuration, the Test and the TestStep.
 - `expect` (Attributes List) Expect defines a list of matched checks to validate the operation outcome. (see [below for nested schema](#nestedatt--spec--error--catch--delete--expect))
 - `file` (String) File is the path to the referenced file.
-This can be a direct path to a fileor an expression that matches multiple files, such as 'manifest/*.yaml' for all YAMLfiles within the 'manifest' directory.
+This can be a direct path to a file or an expression that matches multiple files, such as 'manifest/*.yaml' for all YAML files within the 'manifest' directory.
 - `ref` (Attributes) Ref determines objects to be deleted. (see [below for nested schema](#nestedatt--spec--error--catch--delete--ref))
 - `template` (Boolean) Template determines whether resources should be considered for templating.
 - `timeout` (String) Timeout for the operation.
 Overrides the global timeout set in the Configuration.